-- 1. The training provider must provide information about its organization and information for its primary representative.
-4 - 2.
-The training provider must be 1 of the following:5 - a.
-Registered Apprenticeship program or National Registered Apprenticeship program; 6 - b.Industry Recognized Apprenticeship program;7 - c.postsecondary education institution; or - d.other public or private provider of training, such as a: - i. community-based organization: - ii. joint labor-management organization; or - iii. provider of WIOA adult education and literacy activities (Title II activities), provided the activities occur in combination with work-based training. - 3.
-The training provider must have been in operation at least 12 months at the time of application. - 4.
-The training provider must be authorized by accrediting or governing authority to provide training services in Nebraska or to Nebraska residents. - 5.
-The training provider must provide information on its participation (or non-participation) in the Federal Pell Grant Program. - 6.
-The training provider must: - a.comply with the requirements of:9 - i.
+- 3. At the time of application, the training provider must be authorized by appropriate accrediting or governing authorities to provide training services in Nebraska or to Nebraska residents and have been in operation at least 12 months as an authorized training provider.
+This is a State requirement, as permitted under WIOA Sec.
+122(b)(1)(J). - a.
+For "traditional" postsecondary schools, such as four-year universities and colleges and community colleges, the governing authority is the higher education authority that accredited the school. - b.
+For private postsecondary career schools operating in Nebraska or outside of Nebraska, the governing authority is the Nebraska Department of Education, in accordance with the Nebraska Private Postsecondary Career School Act. - 4.
+The training provider must provide information on its participation (or non-participation) in the Federal Pell Grant Program. - 5.
+The training provider must: - a. comply with the requirements of: - i.
 WIOA Sec.
-188 and 29 CFR Part 38, which prohibit discrimination on the basis of age, disability, sex, race, color, national origin, political affiliation or belief, or student status; discrimination against certain noncitizens; and assistance for facilities used for religious instruction or worship; - ii. the Americans with Disabilities Act, as amended; - b.provide physical and programmatic accessibility to its programs for individuals who are employed and individuals with barriers to employment, including individuals with disabilities; - c. submit program performance reports as required under Section V(b); and - d.retain documentation verifying the accuracy of submitted program performance reports and provide access to the documentation as required under 2 CFR § 200.333 and described under Section V(b)(3). - 7.
-The training provider must not be debarred, suspended, or otherwise excluded from or ineligible for participation in Federal programs or activities.
-10
+188 and 29 CFR Part 38, which prohibit discrimination on the basis of age, disability, sex, race, color, national origin, political affiliation or belief, or student status; discrimination against certain noncitizens; and assistance for facilities used for religious instruction or worship; and - ii. the Americans with Disabilities Act, as amended; - b. provide physical and programmatic accessibility to its programs for individuals who are employed and individuals with barriers to employment, including individuals with disabilities; - c. submit timely and accurate program-specific performance reports as required under Section II(a), Section II(b), Section II(c), and Section V(b); and - d. retain documentation concerning the validity of submitted program-specific performance reports and provide access to the documentation as required under Section VI(b). - 6.
+The training provider must not be debarred, suspended, or otherwise excluded from or ineligible for participation in Federal programs or activities. - (2) Training providers that are sponsors of Registered Apprenticeship programs